Are You a Morning Lark or a Night Owl?

 Posted May 28, 2018

 Selecting a mate who’s similar to yourself is known as assortative mating.
 Psychologists have found all kinds of traits that are correlated between partners, yielding plenty of evidence for assortative mating.
-And this goes for both physical traits, such as the distance between the eyes, as well as for psychological traits, such as personality.
-What’s more, assortative mating isn’t a uniquely human phenomenon either.
-Throughout the animal kingdom, individuals seek out mates who are similar to themselves, whether that be in terms of size, strength, or rank in the pecking order.
+This goes both for physical traits, such as the distance between the eyes, as well as psychological traits like personality.
+What’s more, assortative mating isn’t a uniquely human phenomenon: Throughout the animal kingdom, individuals seek out mates similar to themselves, whether it be in terms of size, strength, or rank in the pecking order.

 To some extent, chronotype can be shaped by circumstances.
 If you’re a baker, you’ve got to be a morning lark, since your goods have to be ready to sell by other people’s breakfast time.
 And if you’re a jazz saxophonist, you’d better be a night owl, because that’s when all the gigs are.

 But there’s also a biological component to chronotype.
 For one thing, chronotype changes with age.
-Young children tend to be morning larks, but they shift to night owl after puberty, only to trend back toward a morning preference by later adulthood.
+Young children tend to be morning larks, but shift to become night owls after puberty, only to trend back toward a morning preference by later adulthood.
 There’s even a slight gender difference, with females tending more toward morning-type and males toward evening-type.

 Overall, health outcomes are better for larks than owls.
 Morning-types experience fewer health issues, less incidence of depression, and report higher levels of subjective well-being.
-So apparently there’s some truth to the old saying: “Early to bed and early to rise, makes a man healthy, wealthy, and wise.”
+So apparently there’s some truth to the saying, “Early to bed and early to rise, makes a man healthy, wealthy, and wise.”

 Chronotype even predicts a person’s attitudes toward sexuality.
 Both male and female evening-types are more likely to approve of — and engage in — short-term sexual relationships, whereas morning-types tend to prefer long-term relationships.
-This makes intuitive sense.
-After all, if you want to find casual sex partners, you’ve got to hang around bars late at night, because that’s where all the short-term maters are.
-It’s much, much harder to find a hook-up at a Starbuck’s at six in the morning.
+This makes intuitive sense: If you want to find casual sex partners, you’ve got to be around late at night, because that’s when all the short-term maters are up.
+It’s much harder to find a hook-up at a Starbuck’s at six in the morning.